~ Bernie Sanders, "Bernie Sanders on the Truth About Israel and AIPAC," The Majority Report, February 21, 2023

 Neil Rogall on the British defeat of the 1936-1939 Arab revolt in Palestine

 But by the summer of 1939 the British had crushed the uprising.
 The infamous Munich agreement, between Nazi Germany and Britain was signed on the 30th September 1938.
 More Imperial troops were now available to send to Palestine to put down the rebels.
 By 1939 the authorities had 30,000 trained soldiers fighting the insurgents.
 The RAF bombed Palestinian villages.
 A policy of collective punishment was implemented.
 If one member of a village was involved in armed rebellion the whole community was punished.
-The Israelis of course, continue this vicious policy.
+The Israelis of course, continued this vicious policy.

 Throughout the rebellion the settler community, the Yishuv collaborated with the British.
 The Mandate authorities formed the Jewish Settlement police.
 By 1939, one in twenty of the settler community was a member, some 21,000 people in all.
 Orde Wingate, a British officer, organised a counter-insurgency force of Jewish fighters, the Special Night Squads.
-They terrorised villagers and guarded the oil pipeline.
+They terrorized villagers and guarded the oil pipeline.
 Internally the Yishuv expanded the Haganah, secretly imported arms and set up factories to manufacture weapons.

 The revisionist militia, the Irgun, began a terrorist campaign in May 1938.
 They threw bombs into crowded Palestinian market places or left them hidden in carts.
 Jerusalem, Haifa and Jaffa were all targeted.
 Some estimates suggested that up to 250 Palestinians were killed in these barbaric attacks.
 When Zionists talk about Palestinian suicide bombers, it is worth remembering who began bombing civilians in Palestine.